matthew-sharp/wordle-guesser/README.md

 to the standard input and then using grep/sed/cut over the output, but a proper batch mode would be nice.

-* Support for some of the various "multi-word" variants of wordle that exist.
 * Support for dumping out various info/stats during interactive mode, eg.
     * The list of still possible answers
     * The score of a specific guess